alibaba/pipcook/README.md

   to classifify [imgcook](https://www.imgcook.com/) databinding pictures.
 - [pipeline-object-detection][]: pipeline example to train object detection task which is for component recognition used by imgcook.
-- [python-keras][]: example to use Python Keras library to train deep leraning network in js syntax and runtime.
+- [pipeline-text-bayes-classification][]: pipeline example to train text classification task with bayes

 See [here](./example) for complete list, and it's easy and quick to run these examples.
 For example, to do a MNIST image classification, just run the following to start the pipeline: